Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 CLOUD PROVIDER

-The name of the cloud provider where the alert occurred:
+Name of the cloud provider where the alert occurred.

 CLOUD REFERENCED RESOURCE